AlexanderCTMass/smart-result-v1/readme.txt

 SUPPORT:

-Since SUBLIME is distributed for free, support is not offered.
-SUBLIME is coded according to current web standards and we did our best to make the template easy to use and modify.
+Since Smart Result is distributed for free, support is not offered.
+Smart Result is coded according to current web standards and we did our best to make the template easy to use and modify.
 If you have minimum web development experience, you can easily modify the template.
 However, If you're still new to HTML and CSS, I suggest that you visit the